 We worked out the most likely major events from common sense, geography, and a small number of clues in the contemporary accounts.
 Then we meticulously worked through the contemporary accounts, using our own translations when appropriate, to see what other clues we could find and how they might fit.
 It gave 40 new clues and 100 or so novelties that fundamentally differ from the traditional narrative or the traditional interpretations of the contemporary accounts.
-We are not claiming that they are all correct.
+We are not claiming that any of them are definitively correct.
 Indeed, we are certain that some will be proved wrong.
 It would not significantly undermine our theory if half of them prove to be wrong.
-They are not clues that lead to conclusions.
-Rather, they add flesh to the bones of a core revised narrative based on major events.
+They are not clues that lead to conclusions, but they add flesh to the bones formed by the major events.

 Books about the Battle of Hastings routinely include a section about medieval society, the Church, feudal land tenure, Anglo-Saxon England, Normandy, William, Harold, Edward the Confessor's succession, and the events following his death.
 Not here.
 We expect readers to have this knowledge.
 We do not provide it.
 Others do a better job than we ever could.
 The Wikipedia entry for the 'Norman Conquest' covers the basics.
-We like 'Kingship and Government in Pre-Conquest England' by Ann Williams (Palgrave) and 'The Norman Conquest' by Marc Morris (Windmill Books) for the details, but there are dozens of alternatives.
+We like 'Kingship and Government in Pre-Conquest England' by Ann Williams (Palgrave) for the details, but there are dozens of alternatives.

-A few words about ethnicity before the nitty-gritty.
+A few words about ethnicity.
 For convenience, we will refer to the adversaries as Norman and English.
 They would be mortified.
 Perhaps half of William's army were Bretons, Franks and others.
 The defenders were only English insofar as they were defending England.
-They are often referred to as Saxon, but this is not correct either.
+They are often referred to as Saxon but this is not right either.
 Harold's mother was Danish.
 His children had Danish names.
 His father was Saxon but came to power as an ally of Danish King Cnut.
 Harold thought of himself as ethnic Danish, as did the majority of his barons, his elite guards and the most loyal of his subjects.
-Of the rest, if Wace's list of the English army's home counties is accurate, there were at least as many ethnically Danish Jutes and Angles as there were ethnically Jastorf Saxons.
+Wace lists the English army's home counties.
+There were at least as many ethnic Danish Jutes and Angles as there were ethnic Jastorf Saxons.